Trans International Airlines: Jets

 In 1960 the US Air Force shifted emphasis from using its own transportation service to commercial charters, which it no longer awarded on the basis of competitive bidding.
 Instead, the CAB set uniform (and much higher) prices for military charters, which were awarded on the basis of participation in the Civil Reserve Air Fleet (CRAF), rewarding airlines that enrolled aircraft in CRAF that the military valued, such as long-range jets and those with cargo capability, and above all convertible (able to carry passenger or cargo) aircraft.

-TIA was the first supplemental to fly jets, buying the Douglas DC-8 prototype, "Ship One", which had been upgraded to then-modern JT3D turbofan engines, in June 1962.
+TIA was the first supplemental to fly jets, buying the Douglas DC-8 prototype, "Ship One", which had been upgraded with then-modern JT3D turbofan engines, in June 1962.
 TIA immediately landed a $6.2 million military charter contract, an amount greater than TIA's total 1961 revenue (see Table 2).
 In July 1963 TIA was the first airline of any kind to fly cargo jet charters for the military, leveraging the military's preference by acquiring a convertible passenger/cargo aircraft.
 Kerkorian later said moving to jets "was the real breakthrough."
 Note the substantial difference in performance between Table 1 and Table 2.
-Apart from Ship One, TIA would buy 12 DC-8s new from Douglas in the 1960s, all convertible.
+Apart from "Ship One", TIA would buy 12 brand new DC-8s from Douglas in the 1960s, all convertible.
 Military charters boomed because of the Vietnam War.
 TIA had much lower costs than most airlines, and that plus higher military charter rates and demand for convertible jets resulted in fast growth and high operating margins.
 For instance, from 1964 to 1965, TIA's revenues grew by 56% while operating margin expanded from 19.4% to 33.0%.

 In 1965, TIA's jets brought further benefit.
 The CAB provided an exemption for TIA (and World Airways) to offer European charters that summer.
 The CAB wanted more jet capacity and the supplemental airlines already certificated for Europe, Saturn and Capitol, had no jets and a single jet respectively.
-Obtaining Europe access was fortunate for TIA; as discussed below, Europe became the key non-military market for supplementals.
+Obtaining Europe access was fortunate for TIA as it became the key non-military market for supplementals.